michaelbull/kotlin-result/README.md

 }
 ```

+**DISCLAIMER:** Supported platforms for the `kotlin-result-coroutines` dependency are
+limited to that which coroutines currently supports.

 The coroutine implementation of `binding` has been designed so that the first
 call to `bind()` that fails will cancel all child coroutines within the current
 coroutine scope.